Bed Sores

 Bedsores often reveal deeper issues with care and sometimes signal possible nursing home abuse or neglect.
 These wounds can worsen rapidly when staff overlook early treatment, leading to severe complications such as infections, sepsis, or even death.
 A pattern of frequent bedsores may point to systemic neglect and substandard care within a facility.

 Utah law defines neglect as failing to provide the necessary services, care, or supervision to avoid harming a resident’s health or safety.
-In Draper, the law requires anyone who suspects elder neglect to report it, and the Utah Department of Health and Human Services investigates these reports.
+In Utah, the law requires anyone who suspects elder neglect to report it, and the Utah Department of Health and Human Services investigates these reports.
 Families who see repeated bedsores or warning signs should reach out to local authorities.
 Taking prompt action protects residents and reminds facilities to meet their legal obligations for care and oversight.

 How Can a Lawyer Help If I Have Suffered From Bedsores?